Bachelor pad: History

 The typical accoutrements of a "pad" featured a bar, artwork, designer furniture (usually by a well-known architect), minimalistic décor, and a hi-fi stereo system (for jazz and lounge music).
 All of which supposedly showcased the bachelor's appreciation of culture and the arts, which in turn attracted potential female visitors themselves seeking high-status mates – which meant they were usually kept clean.
 Fictional examples can be seen in films such as Rock Hudson's pad in Pillow Talk (1959), Oceans 11 (1960), Come Blow Your Horn (1963), Boeing Boeing (1965), James Bond's residence in any of the early Bond films, The Ipcress File (1965), (a low-key example vis-à-vis Alfie (1966)), Brian Bedfords' in The Pad (and How to Use It) (1966), and, decades later, the Mollywood Malayalam-language remake Boeing Boeing (1985), Tony Stark's Malibu Mansion in the MCU franchise, Love Stinks (1999), Down With Love (2003), and the entirety of the Austin Powers franchise.
 While in some of these, the bachelor pad serves merely to connote a character's bon vivant personality, most of them are bedroom farces and romantic comedies.

-After their heyday, bachelor pads were more bohemian than parvenu bourgeoise, with old food and dirty dishes and clothing being strewn about the floor, sinks, and other areas in proximity to places where they are useful (examples being dirty clothes piled up near a washer and/or dryer, dirty dishes in a sink, or moldy food in a refrigerator) – often to the disgust of women related to or involved with the men living in "pads".
+After their heyday, bachelor pads were more bohemian than parvenu bourgeois, with old food and dirty dishes and clothing being strewn about the floor, sinks, and other areas in proximity to places where they are useful (examples being dirty clothes piled up near a washer and/or dryer, dirty dishes in a sink, or moldy food in a refrigerator) – often to the disgust of women related to or involved with the men living in "pads".
 Several men may share a pad and its expenses for financial reasons or friendship, which stereotypically worsens living conditions compared to the one person case, as depicted in The Odd Couple and its derivatives.
 Pads may also be the sites of wild parties.
 On the 2021 musical film Tick, Tick...
-Boom!, the song "Boho Days" depicts the bohemian lifestyle through the description of a messy and disorganized apartment with "dishes in the sink", where the "toilet's in the closet" and the "shower's in the kitchen", while the protagonist, Jonathan Larson, hosts a party and sings it.
+Boom!, the song "Boho Days" depicts the bohemian lifestyle through the description of a messy and disorganized apartment with "dishes in the sink", where the "toilet's in the closet" and the "shower's in the kitchen", while the protagonist, Jonathan Larson (portrayed by Andrew Garfield), hosts a party at his apartment and sings it.